Sanjay Leela Bhansali: Early and personal life

 Bhansali was born on 24 February 1963 in Bhuleshwar, South Bombay into a Gujarati-Jain family.
 His father, Navin, was a film producer, but due to financial setbacks, he turned to alcoholism.
 As a result, his mother, Leela, sewed clothes to make ends meet and Navin died of cirrhosis.
 Bhansali adopted his mother's name as his middle name instead of his father's.
 He has paid tribute to his father in many of his films.
 In Hum Dil De Chuke Sanam (1999), Sameer's tendency of speaking to his deceased father while looking at the sky is believed to be inspired by a similar habit that Bhansali had during his childhood.
-His alcoholism inspried Devdas (2002), including the funeral scene.
+His alcoholism inspired Devdas (2002), including the funeral scene.
 In Gangubai Kathiawadi (2022), a poster of his father's film, Jahazi Lutera (1957), can be seen in the background.
 Bhansali studied editing at Film and Television Institute of India.
 His sister, Bela Bhansali Segal, has directed Shirin Farhad Ki Toh Nikal Padi (2012), for which he wrote the script, while Bela's daughter, Sharmin Segal, made her debut as an actress under his production Malaal (2019), for which he also served as fellow writer and composer.
 Bhansali speaks Gujarati at home and loves Gujarati food, music, literature and architecture.
 He is trained in Odissi.